openshim/shim/tools/shim_performance_measurement_plugin/doc/Readme.md

 ----------------

 ### 3.1. <a name="install">Install</a>
-インストールは以下の手順で実施して下さい。

-  1. 最新版のプラグイン.jarファイルをダウンロード
-  *  Eclipseのpluginディレクトリ(dropins)以下の任意のディレクトリに.jarファイルを格納
+Please install as the steps below.

+  1. Download the latest .jar file of the Plug-in
+  *  Store the .jar file in any directory under the plugin directory (dropins) of Eclipse
-  *  Eclipseを再起動
+  *  Restart Eclipse

-Eclipse再起動後、ツールバーの領域に下記のようなアイコンが表示されます。
+Upon restarting Eclipse, the following icon will be displayed in the toolbar.

 <img src="images/1.png" width="600">
 **figure1.
 IDE after installation**

-また "Help->About Eclipse Platform->Installation Details->Plug-ins" に
-インストールしたプラグインの情報が追加されているか確認して下さい。
+Please confirm the information of the installed plug-in have been added to "Help->About Eclipse Platform->Installation Details->Plug-ins"..

 <img src="images/2.png" width="600">
 **figure2.
 Plug-ins Installation Details(1)**